Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Traditionally, master’s programs involved researching, writing, and defending a master’s thesis to a committee of professors and experts.
 Thesis papers run to a hundred pages and require original thinking and analysis of a relevant topic in the field.

-But more often today, particularly in programs with a clinical focus, the culminating projects is an applied capstone project.
+But more often today, particularly in programs with a clinical focus, the culminating project is an applied capstone project.
 These projects still involve research and original thinking, but revolve around more practical expressions of your knowledge.
 Those can include innovations in outcome monitoring, developing or evaluating evidence-based treatments, or spinning up new programs among certain populations.

-You may have an option of choosing either a thesis or a capstone project.
+You may have the option of choosing either a thesis or a capstone project.
 In either case, you’re expected to demonstrate an ability to take in the information you’ve studied, combine it with your own ideas and investigations, and create something new and valuable for the field.

 Making Sure Your State Accepts Your Master’s in Substance Abuse Coursework Is Critical